tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-web-pvd.md

 |                                                               |
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~
-{: #adns-signed-query-format title="aDNS SIGNED_QUERY Message Format"}
+{: #adns-encrypted-query-format title="aDNS ENCRYPTED_QUERY Message Format"}

-Whenever a Obfuscation Target receives a SIGNED_QUERY message, it decrypts the Encrytped
+Whenever a Obfuscation Target receives a ENCRYPTED_QUERY message, it decrypts the Encrytped
 Message using its private key, and extracts the client symmetric key and the DNS
 Message.
-It then sends a SIGNED_ANSWER back to the Obfuscation Proxy, which
+It then sends a ENCRYPTED_ANSWER back to the Obfuscation Proxy, which
 has the following format:

 ~~~